Fourqui/tv/countries/united-states/us-local/0z_all-logos-mosaic-us-local.md

 🇺🇸 United States Local Networks
 ===============
 ⭐️ [Click here to go to the main US logo mosaic page][]
-🛠 Right-click on a logo and copy the image address to get the direct url or click to open
+🛠 Right-click on a logo and copy the image address to get the direct url or click to open.
-🔗 The links will update automatically when I update a logo, unless the name has changed
+🔗 The links will update automatically when I update a logo, unless the name has changed.
-♻️ You might need to refresh your app/device or clear cache to force in an update
+♻️ You might need to refresh your app/device or clear cache to force in an update.
-📐 The logos have a max-width of 512px and have been optimized for smallest file size
+📐 The logos have a max-width of 512px and have been optimized for smallest file size.
-🖤 The logos are created specifically to work on dark backgrounds
+🖤 The logos are created specifically to work on dark backgrounds.

 💾 Combined file size = 21,2mb  |  📅 Last update: March 1 2021
 🎨 __384 Logos total__